rohan843/CTFs/strategies.md

 ## Packet Captures

 Open them up in wireshark.
 Use `Export Objects` to see if any files can be extracted from them.

+### DNS Packets

+If there are DNS packets (which there usually are, but pay attention to _how many_ as compared to the total packet capture size), this could be a DNS data exfiltration attack.
+Check for data in domain names, such as `<data string>.example.com`.

 ## Random Looking File/Binary Data